GitMachines/statedecoded-gm-centos6/README.md

 - To rethink how documentation can be managed and even driven from code.
 - Because some installations will require the database to be run on a different server from the application and to have other redundancies.
 We want to understand how to create a path for varying configurations.

+## How can I contribute?
+We are learning as we go and do not yet clear asks to make of others.
+However, you can:
+- Follow along, try things, and submit issues
+- Fork, hack, and make pull requests (PLEASE keep these small for now and related to our project goals).

 ## ToDo
+See the issues.